What to pack for a month in Europe?

 - two belts

-- walking boots, casual shoes (will “pass” in a nice restaurant), sandals.
+- walking shoes, casual shoes (will “pass” in a nice restaurant), sandals.

 - Short woolen jacket.